symfony/symfony-docs/frontend/encore/babel.rst

     Encore throws an explicit error if you set them.
 Before Encore 7.0, you could enable polyfills with ``config.useBuiltIns = 'usage'`` and ``config.corejs = 3``.

-    To polyfill with Babel 8, use `babel-plugin-polyfill-corejs3`_ instead, for
+    To add polyfills with Babel 8, use `babel-plugin-polyfill-corejs3`_ instead:
-    example:

     .. code-block:: javascript